 This mini bike pump from Marque comes from the lower end of the price spectrum.
 But this does not mean that it is compromised in terms of quality.

 - Adaptability – What’s great about this pump is that it can be used for different purposes.
-Aside from interchangeable valves, its high volume and high-pressure modes are also very useful when you are out riding.
+Aside from interchangeable valves, its high volume and high-pressure modes are also very useful when riding.

 - Economical and durable – Another great feature of this is that it is not as expensive as the other brands and is feature-packed.
 It has the same aluminum construction but is available at a lesser price.

-- Flimsy hose – Although the hose does its job very well, it is somewhat flimsy and may experience tears and leaks in the long run.
+- Flimsy hose – Although it does its job very well, it is somewhat flimsy and may experience tears and leaks in the long run.

 PRO BIKE TOOL Mini Pump